Options for satisfying the "a-g" requirements

 The most common method students use to fulfill the “a-g” course pattern is by completing college-preparatory high school courses with grades of C or better.
 For California residents, these courses must appear on their high school’s “a-g” course list for the academic year the course was taken.

 These high school courses must be academically challenging, involve substantial reading and writing, require students to think analytically as well as master factual content and develop critical oral and listening skills.
-All courses must also meet subject-specific course requirements and be reviewed by UC for "a-g" certification.
+All courses must also meet subject-specific course criteria and be reviewed by UC for "a-g" certification.

 A student may choose to use coursework taken at an institution or program that does not have an “a-g” course list to satisfy their "a-g" subject requirements.
 This would include courses taken from: